railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Contacts.rst

    :scale: 50
    :align: center

-   *Detail of a post occupied by a contact at a partner*
+   *Detail of a job post occupied by a contact at a partner*

 .. figure:: images/crm_partner_contacts.png
    :scale: 50
    :align: center

-   *Detail of a contact form for someone occupying several posts*
+   *Detail of a contact form for someone employed in several job posts*

 Partner management is found in the Open ERP base modules.
 To manage partner relations you have to install the CRM modules.
 Then start by installing a CRM profile and configure the system to meet your needs.

-For this chapter you should create a new database.
-After installing the database select :guilabel:`Demonstration Data` and select the :guilabel:`CRM profile`.
+For this chapter you should start with a fresh database that includes demo data, using the :guilabel:`CRM profile` and no particular chart of accounts configured.
 Open ERP's modularity enables you to install only the CRM module if your requirements are limited to customer relationships.

 .. figure:: images/crm_db_init.png